 Size and Layout

-The layout includes a mix of rollers and berms, allowing riders to maintain speed while navigating the track.
+Its layout includes rollers and berms, enabling riders to maintain speed while navigating with ease.

 Track Design Features